scanoss/sbom-workbench/README.md

 SBOM Workbench is multi-language enabled.
 To contribute a new language please see our [internationalization documentation](assets/i18n/README.md).

 ## Workbench Configuration
 SBOM Workbench support advanced settings.
-All the configurations needs to be included in the workspace config file `~/scanoss-workspace/workspaceCfg.json`
+All the configurations needs to be included in the global config file `~/.scanoss/sbom-workbench-settings.json`

 ### Scanner parameters